eclectocrat/stl_n_ranges/README.md

 ## EXAMPLES

+To walk through a simple example program that uses `n_ranges_linear` to draw a waveform image with various analysis dimensions, see [EXAMPLE.md](example/EXAMPLE.md).

 #### Drawing a waveform

 A canonical (and motivating) example is compressing an arbitrary number of wave samples into a fixed frame width for visual display.
 The accompanying example program uses `n_ranges_linear` to draw a waveform like the one shown here: